eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 [SOURCE: ISO/IEC 20151 to be published]

-Note 1 to entry: This specification convers only protocols to facilitate interoperable [=Dataset=] sharing between entities based on technical services.
+Note 1 to entry: This specification covers only protocols to facilitate interoperable [=Dataset=] sharing between entities based on technical services.
 The overarching concepts and characteristics of Dataspaces are described in ISO/IEC 20151.

 <dfn>Dataspace Protocol</dfn>